ljhhuxiaoba/GraspDB/README.md

 ```
 And testing other databases is similar to tesing Neo4j.

+# Detailed Description of Replicating the Experiment Results

-# Replicate the RQ1:Ability on detecting unknown bugs
+## RQ1:Ability on detecting unknown bugs

-## Step1: Run the docker images of target database(Neo4j, Memgraph, Redisgraph, Agensgraph) with target versions. (all commands are listed here)
+### Step1: Run the docker images of target database(Neo4j, Memgraph, Redisgraph, Agensgraph) with target versions. (all commands are listed here)

 ```shell
 docker run --restart always --name neo4j_1 -p 7473:7473 -p 7474:7474 -p 7687:7687 -d neo4j:[version]